 Caring for dependents-young children and elderly parents-is of utmost importance to some employees, but combining dependent-care responsibilities with a busy job can be particularly difficult.
-KPMG provides on-site child care during tax season (when employees are especially busy) and offers emergency backup dependent care all year round, either at a provider's facility or in the employee's home.
-To get referrals or information, employees can call KPMG's LifeWorks Resource and Referral Service.
+Through its Personal Care program, KPMG LLP provides employees with up to 50 hours of paid time off annually to help with a range of personal matters.
+They also offer emergency backup dependent care all year round, either at a provider's facility or in the employee's home.
+KPMG LLP also has a Working Parents Network, Special Parents Network, offering support for parents raising children with physical, emotional and behavioural (virtual support group for parents raising children with physical, emotional and behavioural issues.
+Meanwhile, BASF Canada offers its employees a privately-run on-site child care facility.